curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 The reason the Nash Equilibrium is at double betrayal is because, in this strategy, any one player choosing to stay silent instead will double their time in jail.

-Meanwhile, both players staying silent is not an equilibrium, because any one player changing their choice to betrayal can get away without any sentence at all.
+Meanwhile, both players staying silent is not an equilibrium, because any one player changing their choice to betrayal can get away without any sentence at all—they have positive deviation.

-Finally, one important fact is that there is not necessarily exactly one Nash Equilibrium: there could be multiple, or there could be none.
+Before we move on, I'd like to mention that there isn't always exactly one Nash Equilibrium: there could be multiple, or there could be none.

 With this new knowledge in mind, let's return to our games.

 [^1]: Even better: can you devise a method to find the Nash Equilibria in any given outcome table?

-# Rock Paper Scissors
+## Rock Paper Scissors

 First, we can try finding a Nash Equilibrium for Rock Paper Scissors.
 To do so, we have to assign some sort of value to each possible outcome of the game, just like the prisoners' sentences in the previous example.